rzzzwilson/Random-Stuff/GoogleCodeJam/BigCitySkyline/README.rst

 Input:

 The city is made out of rectangular buildings, all next to each other.
-The input will consist of an integer N, the number of buildings, followed by a series of N number pairs w i h i , indicating the width and height of each building in order from left to right.
+The input will consist of an integer **N**, the number of buildings, followed by a series of **N** number pairs **Wi Hi** , indicating the width and height of each building in order from left to right.
 The buildings' heights will be less than 100,000,000, and their widths will be less than 1000.

-Easy: 0 < N < 1,000
+Easy: 0 < **N** < 1,000
-Hard: 0 < N < 10,000,000
+Hard: 0 < **N** < 10,000,000

 Output:

 A single number: the area of the largest possible block.
 (Here's the beautiful skyline of the Big City.)

 .. image:: big_city_skyline.png